kjpgit/vilark/README.md

 ## Apple Support

-Mac OS is not currently supported, simply because I don't have access to a Mac for testing.
-It needs ~50 lines of code to P/Invoke libSystem, for tty handling.
+There is preliminary Mac OS support in the `karl/mac-support` branch.
+I still need to test it, unfortunately I don't have easy access to macs.
+Any testing help is greatly appreciated.

 ## Additional Documentation